Tochemey/goakt/readme.md

 To run the system in a cluster mode, each node _is required to have two different ports open_ with the following name tags:
 * `clients-port`: help the cluster client to communicate with the rest of cluster.
-* `peers-port`: help the cluster engine to communicate with other nodes in the cluster The rationale behind those ports is that the cluster engine is wholly built on the [embed etcd server](https://pkg.go.dev/github.com/coreos/etcd/embed).
+* `peers-port`: help the cluster engine to communicate with other nodes in the cluster

+The rationale behind those ports is that the cluster engine is wholly built on the [embed etcd server](https://pkg.go.dev/github.com/coreos/etcd/embed).

+### Operations Guide
+The following outlines the cluster mode operations which can help have a healthy GoAkt cluster:
+* One can start a single node cluster or a multiple nodes cluster.
+* To add more nodes to the cluster, kindly add them one at a time.
+* To remove nodes, kindly remove them one at a time.
+Remember to have a healthy cluster you will need at least three nodes running.

 The cluster engine depends upon the [discovery](./discovery/iface.go) mechanism to find other nodes in the cluster.
 At the moment only the [kubernetes](https://kubernetes.io/docs/home/) [api integration](./discovery/kubernetes) is provided and fully functional.

 ### Kubernetes Discovery Provider setup